mlflow/mlflow/docs/source/models.rst

     mlflow.evaluate(data=pandas_df, predictions=None, ...)

-When your model has multiple outputs, you must specify one column among the model output columns as the predictions column, and other output columns of the model will be treated as "input" columns.
+When your model has multiple outputs, you must specify one column among the model output columns as the predictions column.
+The other output columns of the model will be treated as "input" columns.
 For example, if your model has two outputs ``retrieved_context`` and ``answer``, you can specify ``answer`` as the predictions column, and ``retrieved_context`` column will be treated as an "input" column when calculating the metrics.